Get the worry-free services and expert support you need to start your business in Maine today.

 A critical step is to make sure no other Maine business has the name you want.
 There’s no central database of all business names in Maine, so this may take some legwork, such as searching the Bureau of Corporations or checking phone books or online telephone listings for your area.

 A solid business name can do many things.
-It’s part of the first impression a potential customer gets about your business.
+It’s part of the first impression a potential customer gets about your business in Maine.
 Your business name can also communicate brand values or what services the customer may expect.
 It may reflect an aspect of state or local culture, history, or geography.

 Whichever name you pick, check for domain names you can register for your business website and email addresses.
 If you plan to post content to social media, make sure you can reserve your business name on platforms such as Facebook, Twitter, LinkedIn, Instagram, and YouTube.